LeoDog896/svelte-mathquill/README.md

 <MathQuillSetup />
 ```

-This imports the necessary files globally.
+This injects jQuery and MathQuill (+ styles) into the head of the document,
+to begin using MathQuill in your components.

 Simple example: